duhrer/duhrer.github.io/demos/README.md

 The ["Duet"](./flocking-midi-interchange/demos/duet.html) only plays notes that are held on two connected MIDI controllers at the same time.
 Requires two MIDI controllers.

+The "Duet" can be used in a few ways:

+1. Coordinating between two players on separate instruments.
+2. A single player coordinating both of their hands on separate instruments.
+3. Coordinating between multiple sequncers to create more complex patterns that represent only the moments at which they both attempt to play the same note.

 ### "Eye of AgaMIDI"

 <img src="./eye-of-agamidi/src/images/agamidi-logo.svg" alt="Eye of AgaMIDI Logo" width="400"/>

 The ["Eye of AgaMIDI"](./eye-of-agamidi/index.html) moves a MIDI clock forward and backwards based on MIDI control codes.
-You must connect this to an instrument that supports clock messages to use this, such as a sequencer.
+An instrument that supports clock messages interprets these clock messages and plays its notes forwards or backwards at the selected speed in response.
+Best used as input to a sequencer.

 ### Flockquencer